dominik-kern/msh2vtu/howto_mesh_terrain/Readme.md

 ## OGS Utilities

 OGS comes with some utilities for meshing.
 Required are raster files (_*.grd_) and a file specifying their sequence (here *layer_file_list*).
-The following commands create a 2D mesh, extrude it to 3D-wedge elements and then fit in an structured hex mesh.
+The following commands create a 2D mesh, extrude it to 3D-wedge elements and then fit in a structured hex mesh.
 ```
 generateStructuredMesh -e tri --lx 10 --nx 20 --ly 10 --ny 20 -o tri2d_mesh.vtu
 createLayeredMeshFromRasters -i tri2d_mesh.vtu -o wedge3d_mesh.vtu -r layer_file_list